pozdeyevlab/ttw/README.md

 # ttw
 Computational analysis of nodules which display taller-than-wide (ttw) dimensions.
-This feature is hypothesized to be a predictor of malignancy
+This feature is hypothesized to be a predictor of malignancy.

 # Usage
 Deidentified data has been provided as part of this repository, to replicate the analysis follow the steps below.